-- (1) AHS will provide SEP consistent with this subsection, during which qualified individuals may enroll in QHPs and enrollees may change QHPs. - (2) For the purpose of this subsection, "dependent" has the same meaning as it does in 26 CFR § 54.9801-2, referring to any individual who is or who may become eligible for coverage under the terms of a QHP because of a relationship to a qualified individual or enrollee. - (3) The requirement to have coverage in the 60 days prior to a triggering event is met if the qualified individual either had minimum essential coverage as described in § 23.00 for one or more days during the 60 days preceding the date of the triggering event; lived in a foreign country or in a United States territory for one or more days during the 60 days preceding the date of the triggering event; or meets other criteria established under federal law.127 - (b) Effective dates128 - (1) Regular effective dates.
-Except as specified in paragraphs (b)(2) and (3) of this subsection, for a QHP selection received by AHS: - (i) Between the first and the fifteenth day of any month, the coverage effective date will be the first day of the following month; and - (ii) Between the sixteenth and the last day of any month, the coverage effective date will be the first day of the second following month. - (2) Special effective dates - (i) In the case of birth, adoption, placement for adoption, or placement in foster care, coverage is effective for a qualified individual or enrollee on the date of birth, adoption, placement for adoption, or placement in foster care or, if elected by the qualified individual or enrollee, in accordance with paragraph (b)(1) of this subsection. - (ii) In the case of marriage, as described in paragraph (d)(2) of this subsection, coverage is effective for a qualified individual or enrollee on the first day of the month following plan selection. - (iii) In the case of a qualified individual or enrollee eligible for a special enrollment period as described in paragraphs (d)(4), (d)(5), (d)(9), (d)(10), (d)(11), (d)(12), or (d)(13) of this subsection, coverage is effective on an appropriate date based on the circumstances of the special enrollment period. - (iv) In a case where an individual loses coverage as described in paragraph (d)(1) or (d)(6)(iii) of this subsection, if the plan selection is made before or on the day of the loss of coverage, the coverage effective date is on the first day of the month following the loss of coverage.
-If the plan selection is made after the loss of coverage, the coverage is effective on the first day of the following month.
+- (a) General requirements 128 - (1) AHS will provide SEP consistent with this subsection, during which qualified individuals may enroll in QHPs and enrollees may change QHPs. - (2) For the purpose of this subsection, "dependent" has the same meaning as it does in 26 CFR § 54.9801-2, referring to any individual who is or who may become eligible for coverage under the terms of a QHP because of a relationship to a qualified individual or enrollee. - (3) The requirement to have coverage in the 60 days prior to a triggering event is met if the qualified individual either had minimum essential coverage as described in § 23.00 for one or more days during the 60 days preceding the date of the triggering event; lived in a foreign country or in a United States territory for one or more days during the 60 days preceding the date of the triggering event; or meets other criteria established under federal law.129 - (b) Effective dates 130 - (1) Regular effective dates.
+Except as specified in paragraphs (b)(2) and (3) of this subsection, for a QHP selection received by AHS: - (i) Between the first and the fifteenth day of any month, the coverage effective date will be the first day of the following month; and - (ii) Between the sixteenth and the last day of any month, the coverage effective date will be the first day of the second following month. - (2) Special effective dates - (i) In the case of birth, adoption, placement for adoption, or placement in foster care, coverage is effective for a qualified individual or enrollee on the date of birth, adoption, placement for adoption, or placement in foster care or, if elected by the qualified individual or enrollee, in accordance with paragraph (b)(1) of this subsection. - (ii) In the case of marriage, as described in paragraph (d)(2) of this subsection, coverage is effective for a qualified individual or enrollee on the first day of the month following plan selection.

-127 See, e.g., 45 CFR §§ 155.420(a)(5) and 155.420(d)(6)(iv).
+129 See, e.g., 45 CFR §§ 155.420(a)(5) and 155.420(d)(6)(iv).